 Hollow Creek Baby was legally amended to include June Harper as co-writer.

-Then a third over foundation misuse of her title and image.
+A third over the foundation’s misuse of her title and work.

 The motel manager stopped asking about Friday after the county music association quietly paid six months in advance.